 The examination has two parts.
-Calculators may be used during the exam.
+The Part I testing centers will provide a calculator program on the testing center computer, candidates may not bring their own calculators to Part I. Calculators may be used during the Part II exam.
 No recording or transmitting devices are permitted, and all calculators with "constant" memories must be demonstrated to contain no stored constants (other than pi or e) or stored programs.

 Part I questions are used to evaluate a candidate's knowledge of the fundamentals of health physics.